pointw-dev/halchemy/src/docs-generator/src/introduction/examples.md

 * setting default headers for all requests
   * in this example, an authorization header is set when creating the `Api` object
   * each request will include this header
-* getting the root resource
+* getting the home resource
 * following a link to a collection resource
-  * from root to customers
+  * from home to customers
 * iterating over a collection
   * accessing the items in the collection using the `collection()` method ensures that each item is a HAL resource object
   * in other words, if you access the items directly, each item would not have the "has rel" method (for example)